Morgan and Peace Dollars

 43342737

-Gem $2950 Stunning Eye Appeal, Gorgeous Frosted Luster, Peripheral Gold, A Superb Gem, Scenic Lakeview Collection.
+Gem $3650 New February 26!
+Stunning Eye Appeal, Gorgeous Frosted Luster, Peripheral Gold, A Superb Gem, Scenic Lakeview Collection.
+Fresh CAC approval!
 Though 1899 New Orleans strikes will be found with proof like and deep cameo proof like surfaces, this gorgeous example is just the opposite.
 This superb gem is covered with granular mint frost that is continuous and entirely undisturbed.
 Creamy frosted luster radiates from both sides when placed under angled lighting.
 Peripheral gold adds incremental character.
 PCGS has certified 235 at grade with this example being on the top quartile for certain.
-I am uncertain if this piece has been to CAC for review prior to ownership by the consignor, therefore please tender a purchase decision accordingly.
-Housed in PCGS Gen 6.1 (2020-2023) holder.
+Housed in PCGS Gen 6.1 (2020-2023) holder with CAC approval.

 Morgan $1 1900S 1900-S